anthonyray/distributd/README.md

 distributd
 ==========

-Executing remote jar on a cluster of computers using SSH
+Very simple implementation of Hadoop using SSH and NFS.